 Owing to Botswana’s relatively small market and the availability of reasonably priced imports from South Africa, there is little foreign investment in the country.
 Nevertheless, Botswana could also be of interest to German business and industry because of its domestic stability, its geographical location in the region and its sound finances.
 The German-Botswana investment protection and promotion agreement entered into force in August 2007.

 In March 2017, Botswana was the very first southern African country to be the official partner country of the international travel trade show ITB Berlin.

 Due to Botswana’s impressive economic development and its classification as an upper middle-income country, bilateral financial cooperation was terminated in 1992.
 Bilateral technical cooperation ended in 2004.

-A separate agreement of March 2004 provides for the continuation of bilateral development cooperation with a focus on vocational training.
-Under a co-financing arrangement, Botswana’s Government and the Botswana Chamber of Mines cover 70 percent of the overall costs for this initiative.
-There are currently 16 development workers engaged in bilateral development cooperation in Botswana.
-The programme was extended at the end of 2017 on the basis of a further German pledge of three million euros.
-Botswana also participates in the extensive European Union and German development cooperation with the Southern African Development Community (SADC).
+A separate agreement of March 2004 provides for the continuation of bilateral development cooperation with a focus on vocational training, with co-financing from the Botswana Government and the Botswana Chamber of Mines covering 70 percent of the overall costs.
+The programme was extended at the end of 2017 with Germany pledging a further three million euros.
+Botswana also participates in the extensive EU and German development cooperation with the Southern African Development Community (SADC).